marcoshv/App-Embedded-Defender-Prisma_Cloud-AWS_CodeBuild/README.md

 Click Create build project.

-Step 9: Run the Pipeline and Verify ✅
+**Step 10: Run the Pipeline and Verify** ✅
-Navigate to your new CodeBuild project.
+Navigate to your new CodeBuild project and click "Start build".

-Click "Start build".

 The build should succeed.

+Verify the Defender Process: This is the most important check.

-To verify, go to your CloudShell and run kubectl get services.
+Open your CloudShell and get the name of a running pod: kubectl get pods

+Check the processes inside the pod (replace <pod-name> with one from the previous command):

+kubectl exec <pod-name> -- ps aux

+Confirm that you see the twistcli_data/defender process running as PID 1.

+PID   USER     TIME  COMMAND
+  1 root      0:00 twistcli_data/defender app-embedded nginx -g daemon off;
+ 12 root      0:00 nginx: master process /usr/sbin/nginx -g daemon off;
+...

+Verify Application Access:

+Run kubectl get services.
 Find the my-secure-app-service and copy its EXTERNAL-IP or HOSTNAME into your browser.
 You should see your secured application's webpage! 🎉

-Step 10: Clean Up All Resources 🧹
+**Step 11: Clean Up All Resources** 🧹
 Warning: This step will permanently delete the resources you created to stop all AWS charges.
 Run these commands one by one in your AWS CloudShell.

 Delete the EKS Cluster (This is the most important step for cost savings and will take several minutes):